zeke/wordrainbow/README.md

 * Look into physics
 * Replace or fix the sliders.. they're not working right

+* Add option to skip
+* Don't allow saving unless color has been changed
 * Remove sensitive stuff from the app so it can be open-sourced

 Discoveries